rajskar/CS763Project/README.md

 Not all videos are of same duration. so frames sequences extracted were not of same length.
 To use them in Batches, I padded each batch with the zeros/ blank frames and assigned background class to the frame.

 # Implementation

+## Code Details
 I implemented Temporal Recurrent Cell which is the basic building for the proposed Network.
 It consists of decoder RNN Cell, Future Gate and a SpatioTemporal RNN Cell from scratch.
 I made a network using this TRN Cell which takes input as sequences (video sequences).
 I implemented Loss function required for the TRN Network.
 Loss is weighted sum of losses obtained in anticipated action and current action and cross entropy is used as loss criterion.
-Optimiser used is Adam
+Optimiser used is Adam.
+I used pytorch framework for implementing the model in python environment.

 ![alt text](https://github.com/rajskar/CS763Project/blob/master/Block%20Diagram.png?raw=true "Block Diagram")

+All the modules are in src folder.
+TRNCell.py is the basic module, criterion.py implements the required loss functions.
+ModelParam.py lists the trainable parameters in the network.feature_extractor.py extracts all the features for rgb and optical features.

+## Hardware
+Hardware Platform consisted of a Geforce GTX 1060 Graphic card, intel i3 processor cpu with 4GB RAM.

 # Code dependencies
 pytorch-gpu